AI

 Important Notes

-• CLIProxyAPI requires the corresponding CLI agents to already be logged in (OAuth session active)
+• CLIProxyAPI requires the corresponding CLI agents to be logged in (OAuth session active) before starting

-• Do not expose CLIProxyAPI to the internet — keep it on localhost or access it via Tailscale
+• Do not expose CLIProxyAPI to the internet — keep it on localhost or use Tailscale for secure remote access

-• If using ProxyPal, ensure the CLIProxyAPI daemon is running before OpenClaw starts
+• If using ProxyPal, make sure CLIProxyAPI service is running (brew services list on macOS) before starting OpenClaw